DefaultValue/ubuntu_post_install_scripts/README.md

 ## Tips for developers ##

-1) Create bookmark for at least `/misc` folder in Nautilus (file manager) - just move the folder to the left sidebar of Nautilus to add it to bookmarks.
+1) Create bookmark for at least `~/misc` folder in Nautilus (file manager) - just move the folder to the left sidebar of Nautilus to add it to bookmarks.

 2) Use Ubuntu `Startup Applications` to automate launching apps on system startup.

 3) Use `Guake` dropdown terminal as an alternative to Terminal application.
-Set to to, for example, F1 key.
+Set it to, for example, F1 key.
 Set switching tabs to ALT+1, ALT+2 and so on because this is a default shortkut for many other apps.

 4) Enable workspaces in Ubuntu and learn how to use them (if not yet) and how to move windows between workspaces.
 You may like using static number of workspaces instead of dynamically adding/removing them.